cast-org/figuration/docs/components/lists.md

 {% endexample %}

 ### Horizontal Lists
-Place the items in the list in a horizontal, or inline, layout with `.list-horizontal`.
+Place the items in the list in a horizontal layout with `.list-horizontal`.

 {% example html %}
 <ul class="list list-horizontal">